When I was 5, I won the "Gong Show" at summer camp with an imitation of Charlie Chaplin slipping on a banana peel, repeatedly.

 I've been making plays and movies ever since...

-Marc is an alumnus of various theater collectives in New York including the Ensemble Studio Theatre and Cherry Lane Theatre.
-He’s grateful for the mentorship of Milan Stitt, Tom Noonan, and other artists.
-He started as a director by turning his one-act plays into short films.
-His first short 86 Customer was made with stolen B&W 35mm film.
+I'm an alumnus of various theater collectives in New York including the Ensemble Studio Theatre and Cherry Lane Theatre.
+I'm grateful for the mentorship of Milan Stitt, Tom Noonan, and other artists.
+I started as a writer/director by turning his one-act plays into short films.